 SODISM has a sound optical concept allowing to achieve a near distortion free and dimensionally stable image of the solar limb.
 It has a symmetry of revolution (no complex optics - filters at normal incidence - nothing else than the two mirrors and a filter set in the optical path) and a single telescope-detector-guiding telescope support structure for common referencing and stability (cf. Fig. 3).
 The telescopes mirrors are made of SiC without coatings (reflectivity of 35-40 % in the UV and yet 20 % in the visible).
-Advantage is indeed that the photometry will not change by aging and degradation of coatings since there are no coatings.
-Further, the primary and secondary mirrors will help to remove 96 % of the visible solar flux, preserving the filters from degradation and, due to the high conductivity of SiC, this flux will be evacuated to external radiators.
+The advantage is indeed that the photometry will not change by aging and degradation of coatings since there are no coatings.
+Furthermore, the primary and secondary mirrors will help to remove 96% of the visible solar flux, preserving the filters from degradation and, due to the high conductivity of SiC, this flux will be evacuated to external radiators.

 The instrument is 600 mm long.
-The telescope itself is 350 mm (primary to secondary) and 150 mm (primary to focal plane).
-The primary mirror is 120 mm, 110 mm being used.
-The secondary mirror is 34 mm (and 7 mm thick) but only 24 mm or so are really used.
-For fine pointing needs, the primary mirror is mounted on a triad of piezoelectrics (at 120°).
-This allows to limit the blur during the nominal 1 second exposure to 0.1".
-Because of the diffraction and pixel size (13.5 μ m, 1.05") this prevents to affect the diameter measure (inflexion point measurement).
+The primary-mirror diameter is 120 mm, 110 mm being used.
+The secondary-mirror diameter is 34 mm but only 24 mm are really used.
+For fine pointing needs, the primary mirror is mounted on a triad of piezoelectrics (at $120^{\circ}$ ).
+This allows to limit the blur during the nominal 1-second exposure to 0.1".
+Because of the diffraction and pixel size (13.5 $\mu$ m, 1.05") this prevents to affect the diameter measure (inflexion point measurement).